Average class size 8

 Do Russell Group and other top universities accept students who need to retake their A levels?

-Universities do recognise the commitment of students who opt to retake their A levels and even the top Russell universities give offers to RIC’s A level resit students every year.
+Universities do recognise the commitment of students who opt to resit their A levels and even the top Russell universities give offers to RIC’s A level resit students every year.
 Last year A level retake students applying for Law won places at Exeter, Birmingham, Newcastle and Lancaster.

 At Rochester Independent College we start preparing students for their university application early.
 The level of support and guidance our sixth form students have from their teachers and Personal Tutors when preparing their applications is unusual and perhaps helps explain their success in winning places.